Share options

 Putting it all together

 Try the final example above.
-You might note an issue with the content of the content block becoming visible instantly.
-This happens even though the height is zero.
+You might notice a problem.
+The content of the content block becomes visible immediately rather than appearing as the accordion opens.
+This happens even though the height of the block is zero.

-That is because we havenʼt hidden the overflow.
-We can do that by adding overflow-y: hidden to the .sb-accordion-content CSS.
+This happens because we havenʼt hidden the overflow.
+We can do that by adding overflow-y: hidden to the .xx-accordion-content CSS.

 Once we do that, then our accordion should animate flawlessly.
 Now disable JavaScript in the DevTools of your browser.
 Check it out.
 It still works.
-It just doesnʼt animate.
-But we can live with that, right?
+It doesnʼt animate.
+So what?
+We can live with that, right?

 And if you disable both CSS and JavaScript, then it still works fine!
 It even works on the Lynx text-only browser, which doesnʼt recognize the <details> element.
-But that just means that the accordion is always open.
+All that means is that the accordion is always open.

 Again, we can live with that.